Charles MacVeagh: Career

+Personal life

 Charles MacVeagh was the father of Lincoln MacVeagh, who served as United States ambassador to several nations under Presidents Roosevelt and Truman and Ewen MacVeagh, who married the artist Louise Thoron MacVeagh.

 MacVeagh was interested in his (and his wife's) Scottish heritage.
-In the 1910s he built an extensive summer estate called Fasnacloich (named after a Scottish manor originally in his wife's family) in Harrisville, New Hampshire, not far from his brother Franklin's Knollwood estate.
+In the 1910s he built an extensive summer estate called Fasnacloich (named after a Scottish manor originally in his wife's family) in Harrisville, New Hampshire, not far from his uncle Franklin's Knollwood estate.
 The estate, now listed on the National Register of Historic Places, is an homage to English and Scottish medieval houses, featuring terraced gardens and imported Italian fountains.
 The MacVeaghs entertained literary, artistic, and political figures there.

 He died on December 4, 1931, in Santa Barbara, California.